mariam138/syncora_react/README.md

 - **vite 5.4.8** - Vite's React template was used to start and set up the Syncora front-end project.
 This was chosen over **create-react-app** as it is more up-to-date and maintained.
 The template was installed using the command `npm create vite@latest -- --template react`.
 - **react-bootstrap** - Bootstrap is the framework used to style the front-end of Syncora. react-bootstrap is used to ensure compatability with React.
 - **react-router-dom** - This is used to create routes/URLs for the front end of the application.
+- **CDBReact** - This framework was installed to be able to use it's responsive sidebar component, made mobile-first and compatible with React and Boostrap.

 ## Testing